 Skip to main content

 Product data management (PDM) is what a company does when they use a centralized software system to store all the information related to a product.
 This system feeds all the other systems within the company that require information about that product (e.g. the ERP or Webshop).
 This information can include everything from the raw materials used to construct that product to how it was built.
-The data can be used across a variety of business functions, from design to marketing, and can include computer-aided design (CAD) data, models, parts information, manufacturing instructions, requirements, notes, and documents.
+The data can be used across various business functions, from design to marketing, and can include computer-aided design (CAD) data, models, parts information, manufacturing instructions, requirements, notes, and documents.

 The History of Product Data Management